Reed-CompBio/spras/docs/tutorial/beginner.rst

 2. Organizing outputs per parameter combination

 Each new dataset-algorithm-parameter combination gets its own folder (e.g egfr-pathlinker-params-7S4SLU6/ and egfr-pathlinker-params-VQL7BDZ/)
-The hashes 7S4SLU6 and VQL7BDZ uniquely identifies the specific set of parameters used.

 3. Reusing prepared inputs with additional parameter combinations

-Since PathLinker has already been run once, SPRAS uses the cached prepared inputs (network.txt, nodetypes.txt) rather than regenerating them.
+Since PathLinker has already been run once, SPRAS uses the cached prepared inputs rather than regenerating them.

-For each new parameter combination, SPRAS executes the PathLinker by launching its corresponding Docker image multiple times (once for each parameter configuration).
+For each new parameter combination, SPRAS executes the PathLinker by launching multiple Docker contatiners (once for each parameter configuration).

-PathLinker then runs and produces a raw-pathway.txt file specific to each parameter hash.
+PathLinker then runs and produces a raw-pathway.txt file specific to each parameter hash and places it in it's corresponding folder.

 4. Parsing into standardized results